- Internship - Scott and White Memorial Hospital (2004-2005), Internal Medicine

 - Neurology Fellow - Teacher of the Year 2010, Thomas Jefferson University

-- Sudden Death in Epilepsy: Forensic and Clinical Issues
+- "Epilepsy Surgery and the Prevention of SUDEP" in Sudden Death in Epilepsy: Forensic and Clinical Issues

 Sudden unexpected death in epilepsy.